 Digital marketing is a component of marketing that, in turn, has several components.
 It is an umbrella term that covers social media marketing, search engine optimization (SEO), content marketing, email marketing, etc.

 Each of these components must be audited separately to determine how it contributes to the accomplishment of overall marketing goals.
-That is if the goals are achieved at all.
+That is, if the goals are achieved at all.

 What is a digital marketing audit?

-What a digital marketing audit can do for your business?
+What can a digital marketing audit do for your business?

 A digital marketing audit: